An Old Friend Revisiting Role Playing

 Lets look at why;

-It is all in one book (1e), every other book is optional.
+• It is all in one book in 1e (2e is 2 books), every other book is optional.

-It does have the main bits of DnD for familiarity, but is not held back by all the old DnD rule oddities and those it has, make more sense.
+• It does have the main structure of later DnD for familiarity, but is not held back by all the old DnD rule oddities and those it has, make more sense.

-I can do Glorantha with it (even as a sub-state of existing 13th Age*).
+• I can do Glorantha with it as a sub-state of existing 13th Age*.

-It is less swingy than SW can be (does not have to be), so less character perilous.
+• It is less swingy than SW can be (but does not have to be), so less character perilous.
+DnD style games are attrition based, a resource management system to support long term medium stress team play.

-13th Age Glorantha could launch us into D100 games.
+• 13th Age Glorantha could launch us into D100 games or even SW.

-I have little interest in 2e because to be honest, for the gaming I am likely to do, with the open ended “fix it if you don’t like it” mandate it has and the ten years of player input out there, I do not think the added complication of changing would be justified**.
+I have little interest in 2e because to be honest, for the gaming I am likely to do, with the open ended “fix it if you don’t like it” mandate it already has and the ten years of player input out there, I do not think the added complication of changing would be justified**.
+Many reviews support this.
+There is nothing wrong with the 1e game, there are plenty of options available, 2e is just an “official” adoption of some of these.

 Savage Worlds has it’s own advantages;

-It is also all in one book, with thematic expansions seamlessly slotting in.
+• It is also all in one book (of which I have several), with thematic expansions seamlessly slotting in.

-The ability to change genre, even in the same game with a “RIFTS” style setting.
+• The ability to change genre, even in the same game with a “RIFTS” style multi setting.

-A minis game side hustle, which plays into our other gaming.
+• A minis game side hustle, which plays into our other gaming and may solve some other problems.

-Achtung Cthulhu 1e as another option (for Explorers edition, but an easy fix)
+• Achtung Cthulhu 1e as another option (made for Explorers edition, but an easy fix).

 The hobby has become very interconnected it seems.

-The last option, probably the easiest for me, is to do a D100 game, likely BRP or Cthulhu.
+The last option, probably the easiest for me, is to do a D100 game, likely BRP or Cthulhu or even Mothership.

 This has the advantages of;

-Some familiarity for him as Rune Quest, Cthulhu etc were around the same time as he last played and unlike DnD, have remained mostly unchanged.
+• Some familiarity for him with Rune Quest, Cthulhu etc as they were around the same time as he last played and unlike DnD, have remained mostly unchanged.

-May entice others as both our wives could possibly be enticed into a Cthulhu/Delta Green game more likely than any other genre.
+• May entice others as both our wives could possibly be enticed into a “civilised” Cthulhu/Delta Green game more likely than any other genre.

-Grounded and intuitive system.
-He and his wife are mathematicians, so a D% game would be an easy fit.
+• Grounded and intuitive system.
+He and his wife are mathematicians, so a D% game would be a comfortable fit.

-Can also be used as a skirmish game.
+• Can also be used as a skirmish game, although this is softer.

-Cthulhu and co are by far my best supported games with 100+ adventures at hand.
+• Cthulhu and co are by far my best supported games with 100+ adventures at hand.
+This is effectively the opposite dynamic to SW, which is very much a “make it as you go” game.

-Also has compatibility with Achtung Cthulhu, so a mid campaign switch to/from SW could be made.
+• Also has compatibility with Achtung Cthulhu (CoC 6e), so a mid campaign switch to/from SW could be made.

 Yes, he has heard of Ducks as characters.